Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Main Results

-\paragraph{Relation to previous and concurrent works} \citet{zhang2019type} described the implicit bias of gradient descent in the kernel regime as minimizing a kernel norm from initialization, subject to fitting the training data.
+\textbf{Related works}\quad \citet{zhang2019type} described the implicit bias of gradient descent in the kernel regime as minimizing a kernel norm from initialization, subject to fitting the training data.
 Our result can be regarded as making the kernel norm explicit, thus providing an interpretable description of the bias in function space and further illuminating the role of the parameter initialization procedure.
-We prove the equivalence in Appendix~\ref{appendix:relation_NTK}. \citet{savarese2019infinite} showed that infinite-width networks with $2$-norm weight regularization represent functions with smallest $1$-norm of the second derivative, an example of which are linear splines.
-We further discuss this in Appendix~\ref{Parameter_norm_min}.
-A recent preprint further develops this direction, for two-layer networks with certain activation functions that interpolate data while minimizing a weight norm \citep{Parhi2019MinimumN}.
-In contrast, our result characterizes the solutions of training from a given initialization without explicit regularization, which turn out to minimize a weighted $2$-norm of the second derivative and hence correspond to cubic splines.
-In finishing this work we became aware of a recent preprint \citep{Heiss2019HowIR} which discusses ridge weight penalty, adaptive splines, and early stopping for one-input ReLU networks training only the output layer.
-These results are closely related to ours, although they do not connect to training the full network.
+We prove the equivalence in Appendix~\ref{appendix:relation_NTK}. \hj{\cite{cao2019generalization} derived generalization bounds for overparametrized deep neural networks under stochastic gradient descent training.
+They also approximated the neural network by a linearized model, which is called a neural tangent random feature (NTRF) model in their work. }